-There is a word that is attributed to the remembrance of Allah and that is Dhikr, Zikhr or Thikr; depending on what part of the world you are from there are a variation of spellings but they all mean the same thing.
+There is a word that is attributed to the remembrance of Allah, and that is dhikr, zikhr, or thikr; depending on what part of the world you are from, there are variations in the spelling, but they all mean the same thing.

 It’s a word that when translated into English essentially means the remembrance of Allah, either silently in the heart, or in the heart and by words.

-Say these three 33 times for each preferably counting on the fingers of the right hand.
+Say these words three 33 times for each, preferably counting on the fingers of the right hand.
 Then to make the 99 (33×3) to 100 say:

 There is a Hadith that says that for those who do this:

 “… his sins will be forgiven even if they are like the foam of the sea.”

 Positive remembrance of Allah brings about a sense of being thankful and appreciative of all He has done for us.

 By being aware of the glory of Allah in everything, one can even prevent negativity or even depression.